 The database is the most important part of our websites.
 It holds all the data and most configuration options, i.e. everything which makes our site what it is.
-However, since data is being written to and deleted from the database, the database table are becoming slow or even corrupted.
-It's the same thing as what happens with hard drives.
-One table notorious for becoming very fragmented too fast is the sessions table.
-In fact, every time a guest user visits your site or a user logs in and logs out from your site this table starts becoming bloated until, one day, nobody can log in to your site, not even yourself.
-This is a very common issue, especially on high-traffic sites.
+However, since data is being written to and deleted from the database, the database tables are becoming fragmented.
+This can lead to slower responses.
+In some extreme cases the tables can become corrupt and stop working.

 On a hard drive you know that you can always defragment it and run chkdisk or fsck (depending on your Operating System).
-For databases you have to go through a tedious process using a database administration tool, such as phpMyAdmin, to repair and optimize each and every table.
+For databases you have to go through a tedious process using a database administration tool, such as php-MyAdmin, to repair and optimize each and every table.
 Admin Tool's Database Tools are here to automate this tedious process for you!